 Jamie Lee Curtis wasn’t the only Halloween star to appear in the film.
 Carpenter also called upon Donald Pleasence—who leant some star credibility to Halloween as Dr. Loomis—to play the President of the United States.
 So why does an American president have Pleasence’s British accent?
 The film never explains it, but Pleasence himself apparently did.
 According to Carpenter, the actor wrote a backstory for his character involving Margaret Thatcher and the U.S. apparently reverting back to being a British colony.
 Carpenter opted not to use it.

 11. One shot in Escape From New York was filmed in Carpenter's garage.

 According to Russell, there’s only one character in the film, other than himself, that Snake Plissken cares about: Maggie, the tough woman played by Carpenter’s then-wife, Adrienne Barbeau.
 So for one of the only real moments of emotion in the film, her death, Carpenter wanted to make it clear that Maggie really was gone.
 The problem with that was that he never shot footage of Maggie’s body, only of her being hit by the Duke’s car.
 So, to fix that, Carpenter later added a shot of her body that he and Barbeau filmed in their own garage.

 It took 15 years, but Carpenter and Russell eventually returned to the world of Snake Plissken with 1996’s Escape From L.A.
-Since then, talks of rebooting the franchise have stopped and started several times, but Carpenter and Russell apparently had an idea for a third film in their own series that would’ve seen Snake escaping the bonds of Earth.
+Since then, talks of rebooting the franchise have stopped and started several times, but Carpenter and Russell apparently had an idea for a third film that would’ve seen Snake struggling to flee from the Earth.